What Are Death Records in Alaska?

 Juneau, AK 99801

 Walk-in requests are accepted between 10:00 a.m. and 4:00 p.m. from Monday to Friday.
 Due to COVID-19 restrictions, Alaska State Archives require visitors to make appointments before visiting.
 Such appointments must be made at least two business days before coming.
-The pandemic restrictions has also led to the shortening of the hours allotted for visitors.
+The pandemic restrictions have also led to the shortening of the hours allotted for visitors.
 Currently, requests may only visit the Archives from 12:00 p.m. to 4:00 p.m. from Tuesday to Friday.

 Alternatively, they may submit requests to access the records of the Alaska State Archives using the Research Inquiry Form.